mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The security of a group hinges on every member having access to a good source of entropy.
-To make the protocol more robust in environments with only weak, intermitent (or even no) external sources of entropy, each MLS client MUST maintain a persistant `uint64 entropy_pool` value which is initialized to a uniform random value; e.g. using the operating system's Random Number Generator (RNG).
-The pool serves as a cache continuously accumulating entropy over the lifetime of the client.
+To make the protocol more robust in environments with only weak, intermitent (or even no) external sources of entropy, each MLS client MUST maintain a persistant `entropy_pool` value which is initialized to a uniform random octet string (e.g. using the operating system's Random Number Generator (RNG)) of length `KDF.Nh`, where `KDF` is the KDF supported by the client's ciphersuites with the highest value of `Nh`.
+The pool serves as a cache which continuously accumulates entropy over the lifetime of the client.

-Clients can repeatedly perform two types of operations with their entropy pool.
+The entropy pool functions in a similar way as the Key Schedule in that clients can repeatedly perform two types of operations with their entropy pool:

-First, they can "mix in" fresh inputs into their pool to accumulate any entropy the input contains.
-Second, whenever MLS calls for sampling a value at random clients can obtain the value by "extracting" it from their entropy pool (e.g. when generating a new KeyPackage or fresh `leaf_secret`).
+1. "inject" fresh inputs into their pool to accumulate any entropy the input contains and
+2. "extract" a random value from the pool.

+### Entropy Pool Security

-Whenever enough entropy has accumulated in a pool all subsequent values extracted from it will look as if they were sampled from a truly uniform random and independent entropy source.
+Whenever enough entropy has accumulated in a pool, all subsequent values extracted from it will look as if they were sampled from a truly uniform random and independent entropy source.
 This holds even if an adversary can control all inputs mixed into the pool after is has accumulated enough entropy.
 Pools can accumulate sufficient entropy either by being initialized using a good source of randomness or by having sufficient entropy mixed in (possibly accumulated over a number of inputs).

-To achieve Forward Secrecy, the `entropy_pool` is "ratcheted forward" as part of the process of extracting a value.
-Conversely, to ensure that Post-Compromise Security (PCS) can be achieved again after `entropy_pool` was leaked to an adversary, fresh entropy must be regularly mixed in to the pool.
+In the same way as the Key Schedule, Forward Secrecy is achieved by "ratcheting the `entropy_pool` forward" as part of the process of extracting a value.
+Conversely, to ensure that Post-Compromise Security (PCS) can be achieved again after `entropy_pool` was leaked to an adversary, fresh entropy can mixed in to the pool.

+### Entropy Pool Operations

-Clients obtain inputs to mix in to their pool both from external sources (such as the OS's RNG) and internal sources (i.e. exported from key schedules of ongoing MLS groups).
-Mixing in internal sources can allow clients with no local source of entropy to piggyback off of the entropy sources of other members in a secure group chat.
-A pool SHOULD be shared between all MLS sessions on the client as this can lead to more diverse sources of internal input improving the likelyhood that, at any given moment, the pool contains sufficient entropy.
+Clients obtain inputs to mix in to their pool both from sources external to the MLS protocol (such as the OS's RNG) and sources internal to the MLS protocol (i.e. exported from key schedules of ongoing MLS groups).
+Mixing in internal sources can allow clients with no local source of entropy to piggyback off of the entropy sources of other members of one or more groups they are in.
+A pool SHOULD be shared between all MLS groups on the client as this can lead to more diverse sources of internal input improving the likelyhood that, at any given moment, the pool contains sufficient entropy.

+The operations of the entropy pool are extract-expand cycles, where an extract operation is performed based on the current `entropy_pool` value, plus an optional source of entropy that is injected followed by an expand operation to derive a new `entropy_pool` value, as well as optionally a additional fresh random value.

-To extract a fresh value (denoted `fresh_secret`) for use in an MLS session clients MUST first mix in a new `uint64 external_entropy` sampled from an external RNG.
+To extract a fresh value (denoted `fresh_secret`) for use in an MLS group, clients MUST first mix in a new `external_entropy` sampled from an external RNG.

 ~~~~~
              entropy_pool_[n-1]